 You must pay your first month’s premium before the start of your plan.

-Business and manufacturing guides and directories suited to the needs of jobseekers, investors, entrepreneurs, small business people, students, and other interested parties are available for use in each of the libraries, though the most extensive collection of materials is found at the May Memorial Library.
-Please call each branch for more specific information about materials in the Business Collection.
+Business and manufacturing guides and directories suited to the needs of jobseekers, investors, entrepreneurs, small business people, students, and other interested parties are available for use in each of the libraries.
+Please call each branch for more specific information about materials in the business and non-profit topics.

 Videophone – Available at the May Memorial Library

 A Sorenson videophone is available for use during library hours of operation at May Memorial Library (342 South Spring Street, Burlington, NC), Mebane Library (101 S. First St. Mebane, NC) and Graham Library (211 S. Main St. Graham, NC).
 The videophone is a Video Relay System which allows a deaf person to use sign language with an interpreter/phone relay operator who will then make the call and translate for a hearing person.